HancockLab/SNP_calling_Arabidopsis/README.md

 ### Perform the alignment

-We used the ALN algorithm but the MEM algorithm can be used as well and seems to be better than ALN (check this [paper](https://arxiv.org/pdf/1303.3997.pdf) from one of BWA creator Heng Li).
-You need as input the fastq files of the accession of interest.

 For single-end read data:

 ```
 # Align reads
 bwa aln -n 0.1 -o 1 <reference.fa>  <fastq_file.fastq> -f <fastq_file.fastq.sai>